pygfx/wgpu-py/README.md

 pip install wgpu
 ```

-The wheels include the prebuilt binaries.
+The wheels include the prebuilt binaries of [wgpu-native](https://github.com/gfx-rs/wgpu-native).

 Note that on Linux you need to use at least **pip >= 20.3**, and one of the following
 distributions, otherwise the binaries will not be available: ALT Linux 10+, RHEL 9+,